 Commenting on today’s labour market statistics for Scotland, Scottish Secretary David Mundell said:

-It is encouraging to see an increase in employment, which remains close to record highs seen earlier in the year.
+It is encouraging to see Scotland’s employment remaining close to record highs seen earlier in the year.

-But the rise in unemployment is disappointing and shows we must remain focused on boosting Scotland’s economy.
+However, the slight rise in unemployment is disappointing and shows there can be no complacency as we tackle Scotland’s economic challenges.

-Growth in Scotland lags behinds the rest of the UK and I’d urge the Scottish Government to use their considerable economic levers more effectively.
+With growth in Scotland continuing to lag behind the rest of the UK, I urge the Scottish Government to use their considerable economic levers more effectively.

 The statistics can be accessed on the ONS website.

-The Scots employment rate increased over the quarter to stand at 75.3 per cent.
-The rate is now at a near record high and is above the UK average of 75.1 per cent.
+The Scots employment rate remained unchanged over the quarter to stand at 75.2 per cent.
+The rate remains at near record highs and is just above the UK average of 75.0 per cent.

-Economic activity increased by 44,000 over the quarter and now stands at 2,767,000.
-The economic activity rate increased over the quarter to stand at 78.5 per cent.
+Economic Activity increased by 4,000 over the quarter and now stands at 2,761,000.
+The Economic Activity rate increased over the quarter to stand at 78.4 per cent.

-In September 2017, the number of people out of work and claiming out-of-work benefit - Jobseeker’s Allowance (JSA) and Universal Credit (UC) - was 80,500, up 500 over the month.
-The claimant count level is now 700 higher compared to one year ago.
+In October 2017, the number of people out of work and claiming out-of-work benefit - Jobseeker’s Allowance (JSA) and Universal Credit (UC) - was 77,000, down 1,800 over the month.
+The claimant count level is now 900 higher compared to one year ago.